san-sei/documents/content/en/docs/administration/Introduction.md

       </div>
       <div class="card-body">
         <!--<p style="font-weight: bold;" >Create a workspace</p>-->
-        <p>The IDmelon security key as a service solution can be managed from the IDmelon Admin Panel.
+        <p>The IDmelon Security Key as a Service solution can be managed from the IDmelon Admin Panel.
 You can enroll and activate users' security keys, grant, restrict and monitor their access, manage licenses, and more.
-The Admin Panel is available <a href="/docs/administration/introduction/" style="font-size:16px;">Here</a>.
+The Admin Panel is available <a href="/docs/administration/introduction/" style="font-size:16px;">here</a>.
 If it is your first try, you can create a workspace on behalf of your organization, or you can use your security key to experience a simple passwordless login.
         </p>
-        <p><a href="/docs/administration/createworkspace/">How to create a work space</a></p>
+        <p><a href="/docs/administration/createworkspace/">How to create a workspace</a></p>
       </div>
     </div>
   </div>